-She is currently a laboratory technician in the Piehler Lab at the UNC Institute of Marine Sciences and public relations chair of UNC Epsilon Eta.
-In the past, she has worked as a communications intern in the UNC Office of Research Communications, a staff photographer and writer for The Daily Tar Heel and is the former director of social media and outreach for Climate Stories NC.
+She is currently a communications intern for the UNC Institute of the Environment and public relations chair of UNC Epsilon Eta.
+In the past, she has worked as a a laboratory technician in the Piehler Lab at the UNC Institute of Marine Sciences, communications intern in the UNC Office of Research Communications, a staff photographer and writer for The Daily Tar Heel and is the former director of social media and outreach for Climate Stories NC.

 Click here to download Peggy's resume.